 There are several ways to check the charge level of your solar battery.
 You can use charge controllers or inverters if you have them as part of your solar power system.
 But if you don’t have them, you could use meters such as voltmeters or multimeters that aren’t fixed in the system.

-Charge controllers without a screen usually have a light that displays when the battery has reached the float phase and is complete.
-Inverters also have a display screen showing the battery’s charge level.
-But other inverters have a noise or light feature that signals you when the battery is charged or running low.
+Plus, inverting devices also have a display screen showing the battery’s charge level.
+Some have a noise or light feature that signals when the battery is charged or running low, so it depends on the type of device you have.

 Voltmeters come in analog or with a digital display.
 Either way, they always provide accurate results.
 To use a voltmeter to determine the battery’s charge, you should connect the voltmeter to the black and red ports on a battery that is rested.
 A reading of about 13 volts means the battery is fully charged.